As an Amazon Associate I earn from qualifying purchases.

 It can be beneficial in smaller amounts but can have the opposite effect (especially if consumed in large quantities) for those who are more prone to acid reflux.

 You can usually reuse the ginger when making ginger tea for another batch or two.
-Alternatively, try adding it to smoothies, stocks, to cook (e.g., stir-fries, curries, marinades, etc.), in baking, or even freeze it to use later.
+Alternatively, try adding it to smoothies (like this mango blueberry smoothie), stocks, to cook (e.g., stir-fries (like this vegetable noodle stir fry), marinades, etc.), in baking, or even freeze it to use later.

 If the flavor has been fully extracted, you can also compost the ginger.